solo-driven/AIESTE_AZ/README.md

 ### Running the Application

-1. Navigate to the `posts` directory:
+1. Navigate to the `api` directory:
     ```bash
-    cd posts
+    cd api
     ```

 2. Run the application: